Leadership in crisis – why the West needs Plato more than ever

 The problem of good government and leadership is nothing new.
-In the 18th and early 19th centuries, England’s political system was known as ‘Old Corruption’ because it was so self-serving.
+In the eighteenth and early nineteenth centuries, England’s political system was known as ‘Old Corruption’ because it was so self-serving.
 An entrenched elite treated the state as a source of jobs and benefits.
 The state was so disconnected from the forces of industry and commerce that were transforming society that many liberals wanted to reduce government to a night-watchman.
 These tensions are never far away from the contemporary scene.
 Modern politicians routinely take up lucrative jobs in the private sector when they leave office – often working for the industries that they once regulated.
 Indeed, ‘reciprocal nepotism’ is now so commonplace on Capitol Hill, with members of Congress giving jobs to the children of friends in return for their friends giving jobs to their children, that Melanie Sloan, of Citizens for Responsibility and Ethics in Washington, comments: ‘Members of Congress basically are profit centres for their entire families’.

 How did the Victorians shake themselves out of this cycle of decline?
 A cohort of reforming politicians and educators realised that a successful commercial society required a successful modern state.
 They suggested a solution: a collective immersion in the wisdom of Plato.
 They set about revitalising the patronage-ridden civil service and educational world by opening opportunities and jobs to competition.
 They treated Plato’s Republic as a near deified talisman against the twin evils of self-indulgence and short-termism.
 In the present day, this spirit requires us to set down self-help guides and leadership manuals in favour of the same text that inspired the Victorians.
 Not only does Plato provide a comprehensive explanation of why a republic needs a leadership class, he also provides a guide to producing one.